top of page

 Relationship Therapy

-Couples of all types can benefit from guidance in recognizing and resolving conflicts.
-The main purpose of couples therapy is to offer a neutral, supportive mediator to help you understand what's happening in your relationship.
+Relationships of all types can benefit from guidance in recognizing and resolving conflicts.
+The main purpose of couples therapy is to offer a neutral, supportive space to help you understand what's happening in your relationship.
 My goal is to unlock your ability to make thoughtful decisions together, guide you toward more productive communication, and foster greater empathy, especially during conflict.
-I specialize in working with couples healing from trauma and also have experience managing betrayal recovery (such as infidelity), separation, and reunification.
+I specialize in working with couples healing from trauma and have experience managing betrayal recovery (such as infidelity), separation, and reunification.

 I believe that couples can improve their understanding of one another by exploring the dynamics, both positive and negative, that shape their relationship.
 Progress is best achieved when partners have a safe, reliable guide to help navigate these complexities.
 In therapy, my responsibility is to the relationship itself, ensuring both partners receive equal time, attention, and understanding.